Alderman Lopez, Are You Kidding? Lopez Statement on Susan Russell’s Dismissal

 Susan Russell, executive director of Chicago Animal Care and Control (CACC) for just over two years was asked to resign Friday (June 29).
 When she refused to do so, she was fired by Chicago Mayor Rahm Emanuel.

 I’ve described the background and offered my view of the city’s explanation, an explanation yes.
-A valid one, not no much.
+A valid one, not so much.

-Long time critic and by far the most vocal critic (really the only consistently harsh critic) among the 50 Chicago Aldermen, Ray Lopez (15th ward), issued a statement.
+Long time critic and by far the most vocal critic (really the only consistently harsh critic) among the 50 Chicago Aldermen, Ray Lopez (15th ward), issued a statement (below).
 I feel compelled to comment on, as there are several inaccuracies.
 Lopez is the self-proclaimed ‘dog alderman.’
-In fact, the general public and even his fellow aldermen need to know, the overwhelming majority of shelter professionals, rescue volunteers and veterinary professionals have little respect for him greatly because of his attacks targeting Russell and animal control.
+In fact, the general public and even his fellow aldermen need to know, the overwhelming majority of shelter professionals, rescue volunteers and veterinary professionals have little respect for him greatly because of his unsubstantiated attacks targeting Russell and animal control, and his attacks on the veterinary community.
+And his pronouncements regarding “no kill.”

 I’ve broken down his comments; my own comments following his.